chpolyzo/Statstics/README.md

 Statistics and parameters are generally the mean or proportion for a group.
 Statistics being the value for the sample.
 Parameters being the value for the population.
 The population is our entire group of interest, while a sample is the selected subset of the population.

-# <a name="probability"/> Probability:
-Probabiltiy is the chance an **event** to occur.
-Like flipping a coin.
-We have 2 probabilities involved; either getting a Head or a Tail.
-That means we have 2 possible events and we need to assign possiblility for each event.

-- The probability of an event ```P ```  must be between 0 and 1, inclusive. ```1```  means absolute certainity of the event occuring while ```0```  means absolute certainity of the event not occuring

-- The probability of the complement event  ```1- P ```  is 1 minus the probability of an event.
-That is the probability of all other possible events is 1 minus the probability an event itself.
-Therefore, the sum of all possible events is equal to 1.

-- The probability of the composit event (Independent events),  ``` P*P*P*P ``` , is the product of those events.

 # Distribution
 A distribution shows the possible values a random variable can take and how frequently they occur.

-Important Notation for Distributions:

 ## Binomial Distribution:
 A binomial distribution can be thought of as simply the probability of a **SUCCESS** or **FAILURE** outcome in an experiment or survey that is repeated multiple times.
 The binomial is a type of distribution that has two possible outcomes (the prefix “bi” means two, or twice).
 For example, a coin toss has only two possible outcomes: heads or tails and taking a test could have two possible outcomes: pass or fail.